samboy/rg32hash/C/microrg32.md

 * To the root user after environment variables are passed to a child process

+Unlike command line arguments, they are *not* visible to other non-root processes running on the same POSIX/*NIX system.

-That in mind, do not run microrg32 on a system where either the root user or one’s own user account can not be trusted to keep secrets, and be sure to reset the `P` environment variable after using it with microrg32 (This is why we have the `export P="foo"` lines in the examples).
+That in mind, do not run microrg32 on a system where either the root user or one’s own user account can not be trusted to keep secrets, and be sure to either reset the `P` environment variable after using it with microrg32 (This is why we have the `export P="foo"` lines in the examples) or terminate the process which set the `P` environment variable (usually, by having the shell script calling microrg32 exit after showing the encrypted password).

 ## The program